 Save credit card details

 I shop on Amazon all the time.
-The few times when I don’t buy something from Amazon is when I’m after something specific and Amazon doesn’t have it.
+The few times when I don’t buy something from Amazon are when I’m after something that Amazon doesn’t have.

 Of all the reasons I prefer Amazon, the biggest one for me is that my credit card details are already stored there.
-If I’d go buy from an online store I’ve never visited, I’d have to enter all the payment and shipping details – all over again!
-No, thank you – Amazon it is!
+If I go buy from an online store I’ve never visited, I have to enter all the payment and shipping details.
+Annoying.

 People are inherently lazy.
 Your job is to make buying from you as easy and convenient as possible.